-Application of the IFRSs referred to above, as adopted by the Code, is required by 1 April 2019, and these IFRSs will be initially adopted as at 1 April 2019.
+Application of the IFRSs referred to above, as adopted by the Code, is required by 1 April 2020, and these IFRSs will be initially adopted as at 1 April 2020.
 The Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.
-The adoption of amendments to Annual improvements to IFRS Standards 2014-2016 Cycle above is made retrospectively in accordance with the Code.